athackst/workstation_setup/README.md

 ## Install and setup workstation

-This installs the basics of my workstation
+Installs the basics of my workstation with make

 ```bash
 make install